Types of boilers explained – combi, heat only & system boilers

 - Cheapest option among all the three types

-- Has the lowest replacement costs
+- Conventional boilers have the lowest replacement costs

 - You’ll need extra space to install a cold water feed tank either in your loft or attic

 - If your hot water storage tank runs out of water, you’ll have to wait for the water to heat up again.